SpicyLemon/SpicyLemon/bash_fun/gitlab/README.md

   The --project <project id or name> option is shorthand for '--area PROJECT <id or name>'.
   The --area <area identifier> option defines the area to search in.
       <area identifier> must be one of the following:
-          GLOBAL                The search will be global across Gitlab.
+          GLOBAL                The search will be global across GitLab.
           GROUP <id or name>    The search will be contained to the provided group.
           PROJECT <id or name>  The search will be contained to the provided project.
   Only one --global, --group, --project, or --area option can be used.